 3 Top Ranked Mutual Funds

-Voya Large Cap Growth W (IGOWX) has an expense ratio of 0.7% and management fee of 0.51%.
-IGOWX is a Large Cap Growth mutual fund, and these funds invest in many large U.S. firms that are projected to grow at a faster rate than their large-cap peers.
-Thanks to yearly returns of 12.4% over the last five years, IGOWX is an effectively diversified fund with a long reputation of solidly positive performance.
+T. Rowe Price Blue Chip Growth Adviser (PABGX) has an expense ratio of 0.96% and management fee of 0.56%.
+PABGX is a Large Cap Growth option; these mutual funds purchase stakes in numerous large U.S. companies that are expected to develop and grow at a faster rate than other large-cap stocks.
+With yearly returns of 14.92% over the last five years, this fund is well-diversified with a long reputation of salutary performance.

 Do You Know the Top 9 Retirement Investing Mistakes?

 Whether you're planning to retire early or not, don't let investing mistakes derail your plans.